haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 CHA
 5 (−3)
 Skills Perception +3 Languages —
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 367

 Challenge 1/2 (100 XP)
 Keen Smell.
 The bear has advantage on Wisdom